ES Frequently Asked Questions

 If you have a disability and are having problems with the UAC application process, call us on 1300 275 822 (from mobiles on (02) 9752 0200 or from overseas on +61 2 9752 0200) between 8.30am and 4.30pm (Sydney time) Monday to Friday, email us using the enquiry form or write to the Equity Unit, UAC, Locked Bag 112, Silverwater NSW 2128, Australia.
 We will help you with your application.

 Both.
-It’s vital that you enter details of your current enrolment and your application for admission in your ES Online application.
+It’s vital that you enter details of your current enrolment and your application for admission in your Equity Scholarships application.
 You’ll only be considered for a scholarship offer by institutions at which you’re currently enrolled and/or from which you receive an offer of admission.
-You may miss out on a scholarship offer if you don’t enter all your application and current enrolment details in ES Online.
-After you have submitted your ES application you should email email@example.com to update any changes to your enrolment status.
+If you don’t enter all your application and enrolment details, you may miss out on a scholarship offer.
+After you have submitted your Equity Scholarships application you should update any changes to your enrolment status through Manage your application.